-Down the street from the Seward home, you can also tour the home of the once enslaved underground railroad heroine Harriet Tubman, who, from before the Civil War until her death in 1913, lived in the tidy white house that was recently protected as part of the Harriet Tubman National Historical Park (180 South St., 315/882-8060, Thurs.-Sat., donation).
+Down the street from the Seward home, you can also tour the home of the heroine of the Underground Railroad, Harriet Tubman, who lived here from before the Civil War until her death in 1913.
+The tidy white house is now protected as part of the Harriet Tubman National Historical Park (180 South St., 315/882-8060, Tues.-Sat., donation).
 In 1859, William Seward, then a U.S. senator, quietly sold Harriet Tubman the home for almost no money, which was both generous and illegal, and he and Tubman are both buried in the town’s Fort Hill cemetery, west of South Street between their two homes.

 Roughly midway across New York State, Skaneateles (pop.
-2,487, pronounced “scan-ee-AT-less”) is a pristine sun-dappled resort nestled on the north shore of shimmering Skaneateles Lake.
-This popular summer family escape houses arts, crafts, and antiques stores along its immaculate Genesee Street (US-20), which fronts a lovely lakeside park where you can enjoy free summer concerts (7:30pm Fri.) on the quaint bandstand, watch the boats come and go, or hop on board a historic lake steamer for a scenic tour offered by Mid-Lakes Navigation (11 Jordan St., 800/545-4318 or 315/685-8500).
+2,463, pronounced “scan-ee-AT-less”) is a pristine sun-dappled resort nestled on the north shore of shimmering Skaneateles Lake.
+This popular summer family escape houses arts, crafts, and antiques stores along its immaculate Genesee Street (US-20), which fronts a lovely lakeside park where you can enjoy free summer concerts (around 7:30pm, Fri.) on the quaint bandstand, watch the boats come and go, or hop on board a historic lake steamer for a scenic tour offered by Mid-Lakes Navigation (11 Jordan St., 800/545-4318 or 315/685-8500).

-Right in the center of Skaneateles, the Sherwood Inn (26 W. Genesee St., 800/374-3796 or 315/685-3405, $175 and up) along US-20 has been welcoming travelers to its lakeside restaurant, good bar, and comfortable rooms since it was built as a stagecoach stop back in 1807.
+Right in the center of Skaneateles, the Sherwood Inn (26 W. Genesee St., 800/374-3796 or 315/685-3405, $200 and up) along US-20 has been welcoming travelers to its lakeside restaurant, good bar, and comfortable rooms since it was built as a stagecoach stop back in 1807.